gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This will be improved in the next Gradle release.

 See the <a href="userguide/software_model.html#model-dsl">model DSL</a> user guide section for more details and examples.

-### Tooling API exposes source language level on EclipseProject model

-The `EclipseProject` model now exposes the Java source language level via the
-<a href="javadoc/org/gradle/tooling/model/eclipse/EclipseProject.html#getJavaSourceSettings">`getJavaSourceSettings()`</a> method.
-IDE providers use this method to automatically determine the source language level.
-In turn users won't have to configure that anymore via the Gradle Eclipse plugin.

-### Incremental Java compilation for sources provided via `File` or `DirectoryTree`

-In order to perform incremental Java compilation, Gradle must determine the Class file name from each source file.
-To do so, Gradle infers the source directory roots based on the values supplied to `JavaCompile.source`.

-This release enhances this inference to handle types in addition `SourceDirectorySet`.
-Both `File` and `DirectoryTree` types are now supported for incremental Java compilation.
-This means that sources provided via `project.fileTree('source-dir')` can be compiled incrementally.

 ## Promoted features